ChrKoenig/Big_Data_Ecology/practicals/spatial_data.md

     define a bounded area, enclosed by lines.
 Thus, a polygon needs to consist of at least three coordinate pairs (x,y).

-The `sf` package provides a set of vector data classes and methods that follow the *tidy* data model we already met in the *data base* unit.
-In fact, the *simple feature* standard implemented by the `sf` is language-independent and has been [adopted by many geospatial analysis and database platforms](https://en.wikipedia.org/wiki/Simple_Features#Implementations).
+The `sf` package provides a set of vector data classes and methods (*simple features*) that follow the *tidy* data model we already met in the context of data bases.
+In fact, the *simple feature* standard is language-independent and has been [adopted by many geospatial analysis and database platforms](https://en.wikipedia.org/wiki/Simple_Features#Implementations).
+You can think of a *simple feature* as a normal data frame where each row corresponds to one spatial entity, with the coordinates/geometries of these entities being stored in a special column.
+Additional attributes can be simply added as new columns.
+This design makes *simple features* compatible with SQL-style data manipulation while maintaining full integrity of spatial and attribute data.

 ### Point features

-Let’s create a set of random points to work with:
+Let’s create a set of 20 points with random longitude and latitude
+values:

 ``` r
 set.seed(1)